SolidLabResearch/Bashlib/README.md

 The commands above are nearly all exported as functions by the `Bashlib-solid` library in Node.JS.
 For more information on the working of the functions, please look above in the explanation of the CLI commands.

 ### Functions
-Here a list of the available functions exposed by the lib in Node.JS is given.
+The following is a list of available functions that are exported by the Node.js library.

-#### fetch
-An authenticated fetch function can be created using the `Bashlib-css` library.

 #### list

 *usage*